 For businesses created between 2 April 2017 and 30 September 2017 who did not have a PAYE scheme in existence before staff were employed, their duties start on the date the first member of staff is engaged and their staging dates will be treated as starting on:

 - 1 January 2018 if they first pay their member of staff between 2 April 2017 and 30 June 2017, or;

 - 1 February 2018 if they first pay their member of staff between 1 July 2017 and 30 September 2017.

-New employers who employ their first staff member on or after 1 October 2017 will need to start complying with automatic enrolment duties immediately.
+New employers who employ their first staff member on or after 1 October 2017 will need to start complying with auto-enrolment duties immediately.
 They won’t have a set staging date but they’ll be able to use the three month postponement period*.
-The automatic enrolment duties apply from the first day the first member of staff started working for them.
+The auto-enrolment duties apply from the first day the first member of staff started working for them.
 This is known as their ‘duties start date’.

 The Pensions Regulator (TPR) will write to new employers to tell them what they need to do and by when.
 TPR have also added information and tools to their website for those who are employing staff for the first time.